jili5044/desktop-clock/README.md

 ## Customization

-Tailor Desktop Clock to your liking:
+Tailor desktop-clock to your liking:

 - Change font styles and colors through the settings dialog
 - Switch between time formats to suit your preference